How To Care For Vegan Leather (Avoid These Mistakes!)

 Lanolin in Leather Conditioners

 If you are a strict vegan watch out for lanolin in traditional leather conditioners.
 Lanolin is a natural waxy secretion from sheep and is found in many products from moisturisers and cosmetics through to leather conditioners.
+A high quality, natural coconut oil is a great vegan alternative.

 Can You Use Shoe Polish on Vegan Leather?